ahopgood/Vagrant-Puppet/modules/java/README.markdown

 ## ToDo
 * Support for setting the Java Cryptography Extensions (JCE) via a define section.
 * Install defaults via alternatives
-* Set defaults manually via alternatives
+	* Get this working where the alternative is installed but we want a higher priority to override.
+* Move java::ubuntu::alternatives::set into the Java class
+* Move java::ubuntu::alternatives::install into the Java class

 ### CentOS
 * Move CentOS code into separate manifest
 * Update CentOS documentation with more information on usage and file naming strategy
 * Multi tenancy
+* Set defaults manually via alternatives

 ### Ubuntu
-* Split out Ubuntu code into separate manifest
 * Create the ability to set a **default** major version JVM via a parameter
 * Use of definitions per major version using the **define** keyword, this will prevent puppet complaining about duplicate resources.